dekkit/Modern-Classic-Aussie-3D-Joystick/README.md

 **Background**

-This project was began over a year ago after seeing 3d printed examples from a good friend and exceptionally talented **cm_au** - who showed me how effective 3d design and printing can be in the 'real world' to not only replace difficult to source industrial parts but also improve faults in original designs.
+This collabration project began over a year ago after seeing 3d printed examples from a good friend and exceptionally talented **cm_au** - who showed me how effective 3d design and printing can be in the 'real world' to not only replace difficult to source industrial parts but also improve faults in original designs.

 While completely blown away by they quality of prints coming out of high end home 3d printers combined with the inifinte possibilities from  3d scanners - I'd been musing over what projects would be a good one to get started on to learn more about the world of 3d printing.